-A four day festival celebrating the best of contemporary British songwriters - 22-25 September 2016.
+A four day festival at Hull Central Library celebrating the best of contemporary British songwriters.

-The James Reckitt Library Trust and the Hull Library Service worked in partnership with Wrecking Ball Press to create 'Lyricull' - a four day festival, and the first of what will hopefully be a long running annual event, in celebration of contemporary British songwriters.
+Funded by the James Reckitt Library Trust, Hull Libraries worked in partnership with Wrecking Ball Press to create 'Lyricull' - a four day festival, in celebration of contemporary British songwriters (22-25 September 2016).

 - Jason Williamson / Sleaford Mods